Sarah Attar

 Sarah Attar (سارة عطار; born August 27, 1992) is a Saudi-American track and field athlete who competed at the 2012 Summer Olympics as one of the first two female Olympians representing Saudi Arabia.
-She also competed in the marathon at the 2016 Olympics.
+She also competed in the marathon at the 2016 Summer Olympics.

 Attar has lived in the United States her entire life, but has dual US-Saudi citizenship through her father, who was born in Saudi Arabia.
 She was invited to participate in the Olympics despite her not having met the standard Olympic qualifying times, which were waived by the International Olympic Committee.

 Early life and education

 Attar was born and raised in Escondido, California, United States.
-Her mother, Judy, is an American national hailing from California, and her father, Amer, is a Saudi Arabian national who went to college in the United States and married her mother in 1984.
+Her mother, Judy, is an American national hailing from California, and her father, Amer, is a Saudi Arabian national who went to college in the United States and married Judy in 1984.
 She has dual US-Saudi citizenship.

 She graduated from Escondido High School, in Escondido, in 2010.
 She competed for the school in cross country running.

 She then attended Pepperdine University, a Christian university in Los Angeles County, California, near Malibu, where she earned a B.A. in studio arts, having won the Rex Hamilton Memorial Art Scholarship.
 Attar was one of eight athletes from Pepperdine to be selected to compete at the 2012 Summer Olympics, along with Roxanne Barker, who was on the South African team and others.
 She ran in two college meets for Pepperdine in March 2012, finishing 12th in a 1,500-meter heat in the Cal State Fullerton Ben Brown Invitational in 5:30.51, and 29th in the 3,000 meters in the Spring Break Invitational in 11:37.41.

 After graduating from Pepperdine in 2014, she became a landscape photographer.
 In 2015, she moved to Mammoth Lakes, California, to train full-time with distance runners including Olympian Deena Kastor, the wife of her coach Andrew Kastor.

 She has lived in the United States her entire life, and though she does not speak Arabic she travels to Saudi Arabia about once a year to visit relatives.

 Running career

 Representing Saudi Arabia

-Attar was named one of the first two women to compete for Saudi Arabia in the Olympics, on their Olympic team at the 2012 Summer Olympics.
+Attar was named one of the first two women to compete for Saudi Arabia in the Olympics, joining their Olympic team at the 2012 Summer Olympics.
 The other woman representing Saudi Arabia was judoka Wojdan Shaherkani.

-Prior to June 2012, the Saudi Arabian Olympic Committee had banned the Kingdom's females from competing at the Olympics, but the International Olympic Committee (IOC) had threatened to ban Saudi Arabia from the Olympic Games unless it allowed its women to compete.
+Prior to June 2012, the Saudi Arabian Olympic Committee had banned the Kingdom's women from competing at the Olympics, but the International Olympic Committee (IOC) had threatened to ban Saudi Arabia from the Olympic Games unless it allowed its women to compete.
 The IOC decided that Saudi Arabia's female competitors did not have to meet Olympic qualifying standards.